 Combine 2 cups of the flour, sugar, salt, and yeast in the bowl of a stand mixer (or a large bowl if mixing by hand).
 Stir briefly with a dough hook to combine.

-Turn the stand mixer up to medium.
-Mix for 8 minutes (or 10 minutes, if mixing by hand), until the dough is soft and tacky, not sticky.
-(Tacky like a post-it note - it leaves behind little residue on your finger if you press it.)
+Mix at medium speed for 8 minutes (or 10 minutes, if mixing by hand), until the dough is soft and tacky.
+(Tacky is like a Post-It note - it leaves behind little residue on your finger if you press it.)
 If the dough sticks to your fingers and leaves dough behind, add in a little extra flour.
-The dough will pass a windowpane test; take a small piece of dough and flatten it out with your fingers.
-It should stretch, not tear, and you should be able to get it thin enough to see light behind.
+The dough will pass a windowpane test at this point (see notes).

 Place dough in a greased bowl and cover with plastic wrap.
 Let rise in a warm area for 60-90 minutes, until dough has doubled in size.

 Heat a griddle to 350F, and preheat your oven to 350F as well.
 Slide a spatula underneath each piece of dough to transfer it to the hot griddle.
 (If you don't have room for all the English muffins, keep the remaining dough covered.)

 Transfer cooked English muffins to a baking sheet.
-Bake in the 350F oven for another 5-8 minutes to cook the middle.
-(If you couldn't cook all your muffins at once, do not wait for your remaining muffins; this will mess up the cook time.)
+Immediately bake in the 350F oven for another 5-8 minutes to cook the middle.
+(If you couldn't griddle all your muffins at once, do not wait for your remaining muffins; this will mess up the cook time.)